Programme of Events

 UCA has a strong track record in craft PhDs, with a particular focus on practice-based methods.
 The seminar will provide an opportunity for PhD students exploring craft to discuss a key craft theorist and practitioner - David Pye, as well as a chance to share their own research approaches.

-The seminar will be led by Stephen Knott, and there will be a small amount of reading and reflections to be engaged with before the session.
+The seminar will be led by Dr Stephen Knott, and there will be a small amount of reading and reflections to be engaged with before the session.

 Open to PhD students, this event is in person at Farnham's Crafts Study Centre, please register here.